richzw/CodeHome/JavaScript/Promise1.md

 JavaScript is functional programming language???
 -	function are first-class values

-The feature of _functional programming_
+However, the feature of _functional programming_
 -	immutable data
 -	preference for recursion over looping
 -	algebraic type system